karkixitiz/JavaScript_Learning/README.md

 ## Learning
+	- Primitive data type(String,Number,Boolean) and NonPrimitive data type(Array, Class, Object, Interface)
-	- Declare variables, modify their values and type(number,string,boolean)
+	- Declare variables, modify their values
 	- Define objects and their attributes with classes
 	- Collection: Ordered List - Array(push,unshift,pop), Unordered List - Set , And map
+	- Contitional: for..of,for..in,while,switch